Most Likely to Succeed, Preparing Our Kids for the Innovation Era

 2) Complete Handout: Write complete answers to all of the questions on the Book Study Handout.
 The Handout is provided to you after registration is completed.

-3) Classroom Experience & Paper: Incorporate learned strategies into your classroom.
-After 2-3 weeks, write a 5 page paper focusing on three individuals, programs or institutions that are having success in preparing kids for the innovation era, and discuss ways they can incorporate approaches into their classroom settings.
+3) Classroom Experience & Paper: Students will choose 3 individuals, programs or institutions that are having success in preparing kids for the innovation era.
+They will then write a 5 page paper focusing on the specific strategies used by those individuals, programs or institutions and discuss specific ways they can incorporate these innovative approaches into their classroom settings.

 Handout: The rubric for the Book Study Hand-Out is broken down into 4 goal areas.

 First Goal: Pertains to questions #1-13 on the Hand-Out.
-You will simply need to answer these questions and earn a “1”, “2”, “3” or “4” according to the rubric in the Course Syllabus.
+You will simply need to answer these questions and earn a “1”, “2”, “3” or “4” according to the rubric.

-Paper: The rubric for Love and Logic Reflection paper explains how to earn a “1”, “2”, “3” or “4”.
+Paper: The rubric for Most Likely To Succeed paper explains how to earn a “1”, “2”, “3” or “4”.
 The maximum number of combined points that can be earned is 20 (16 points for the answers to the questions on the Hand-Out and 4 points for the Reflection Paper).

 Grading is as follows: